cacharle/minishell_test/README.md

 ## Python Version

-This test works with python >= 3.4.
-The timeout detection only works with python >= 3.8.
+This test works with python >= 3.5.

 ## Configuration

-The default configuration can be changed in [config.py](config.py)
+The default configuration can be changed in [config.py](src/config.py)

 ## Add new tests